renan-at-belvo/react-native-demo-widget/README.md

 # Connect Widget on React Native demo

-Unnofficial demo displaying how to run Belvo Connect Widget (webview version) for React Native.
+Unofficial demo displaying how to run Belvo Connect Widget (webview version) for React Native.

 ## How to run